Moon Girl and Devil Dinosaur: Reception

+Critical reception

-On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 100%, based on 14 reviews with an with an average rating of 8.6/10.
+On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 100%, based on 16 reviews with an average rating of 8.7/10.
 The site's critical consensus reads: "With dazzling visuals and punchy pacing that feel beamed straight from a child's imagination, Moon Girl and Devil Dinosaur will enthrall kids while impressing animation connoisseurs."

 Joel Keller of Decider asserted, "Marvel's Moon Girl And Devil Dinosaur is a dynamic, smart, visually arresting series that has a unique girl at its center, a puppy-like dinosaur, and stories that will entertain both kids and their parents."
 Matthew Aguilar of ComicBook.com gave the series a 4 out of 5, writing, "Marvel's Moon Girl and Devil Dinosaur is an enchanting adventure that wears its heart and charm on its sleeve.
 The show carves out a corner of the Marvel universe all its own with personality for days and characters that leap off the screen, and any Marvel fan will regret missing out on this one-of-a-kind gem."

+Awards and nominations

+Graphic novel

+On May 12, 2023, it was reported that a graphic novel based on the series was in development, entitled Wreck and Roll.
+It was released on April 2, 2024.
+The novel was written by Stephanie Williams with art by Asia Simone, while Scholastic published it.